Association of MBAs accreditations

 DISCLAIMER: Do not take everything for granted !

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
+We are making sure that this will improve over time !

 The Association of MBAs (AMBA) is a global organisation headquartered in London, UK.
 It was founded in 1967 with the primary objective of accrediting Master of Business Administration (MBA) programs.

-Article Title : Association of MBAs
+Article title : Association of MBAs

-Article Title : Master of Business Administration
+Article title : Master of Business Administration

-Article Title : Association to Advance Collegiate Schools of Business
+Article title : Association to Advance Collegiate Schools of Business

-Article Title : List of institutions accredited by AMBA
+Article title : List of institutions accredited by AMBA

-Article Title : Hanken School of Economics
+Article title : Hanken School of Economics

-Article Title : ESAN University
+Article title : Aalto University Executive Education

 The Association of MBAs (AMBA) is a global MBA-specific accreditation and membership organization founded in London in 1967.
 AMBA accredits around 2% of the world's business schools.
 Membership is limited to MBA students and graduates from the 233 accredited schools.